Skip to main content

 Financial fraud continues to evolve rapidly

-Smaller banks and credit unions are especially at risk because they lack the data, operational resources, solutions and technologies that larger institutions have in place to prevent fraud.
-In addition, smaller financial institutions depend upon on a more personalized approach with customers and rely heavily on the phone channel for providing customer service.
+In 2025, the financial services industry was the most breached industry — followed by healthcare.
+Smaller banks and credit unions are especially at risk because they lack the data, operational resources, solutions and technologies larger institutions have in place to prevent fraud.
+In addition, smaller financial institutions depend on a more personalized approach with customers and rely heavily on the phone channel for providing customer service.

 Plus, bad actors often leverage call spoofing to masquerade as bank employees as part of a multichannel approach to commit fraud.
 Paired with convincing social engineering schemes designed to fool targets into thinking their bank accounts have been hacked, fraudsters trick their victims into providing sensitive account information or wiring money through bank payment apps like Zelle or Venmo.